What is an aquatic event authority?

 For High Risk events: Applications must be submitted no less than 90 days prior to the proposed event (e.g. waterskiing, power boat race display)

-An application will be refused if there is insufficient time to allow for due consideration of all marine safety aspects.
+An application may be refused if you do not provide sufficient information to enable due consideration of all marine safety aspects.

 Who do I apply to for an aquatic event authority?

-If the consent to hold an aquatic event is granted, GCWA will issue you with an aquatic event authority with conditions imposed, specific to the event to ensure marine safety for all waterway users in or near the event area.
+If GCWA decides to grant you consent to hold the aquatic event, then GCWA will issue an aquatic event authority with conditions specific to the event to ensure marine safety for all waterway users in or near the event area.

 To make an application to hold an aquatic event you must:

 - Download our Aquatic Events Application Checklist to ensure you have all the required information before lodging your application.